International Awards & Honours H-O

 Deadline: October 15

-This international prize, worth $200,000, rewards outstanding achievement in the fields of Biochemistry and Biophysics, Cognitive Science, Environmental Sciences, History and Medicine.
+The Heineken Prizes for scientists and scholars recognize and reward unique achievement in the fields of Biochemistry and Biophysics, Medicine, Environmental Sciences, History and Cognitive Science.
+These international prizes, worth $200,000 each, are offered biennially.
 These prizes are intended explicitly for scientists and scholars who are currently active in their field and whose research still holds considerable promise for future innovative discoveries.
 International juries will select the winners.

 Holberg International Memorial Prize